-More upheaval in Quebec with the students, causing consternation for all involved.
+There was more upheaval in Quebec with the students, causing consternation for all involved.
 This cannot end well (in my estimation), but maybe it will resolve itself over the summer.
-Kettling is the new police tactic, since it worked so well at the G-8 meetings last year, goodness we do live in interesting times.
+Kettling is the new police tactic, since it worked so well at the G-8 meetings last year, we do live in exciting times.

 The country’s rails are mostly silent thanks to a strike at Canadian Pacific, and it should be interesting to see what the ramifications of this is going to be.
-In Ottawa the Via trains to Toronto, now consist of a bus to Kingston and a train to Toronto, because CP owns the tracks to Kingston (from Ottawa).
-Nothing like expecting a train and getting crammed into a bus instead.
+In Ottawa, the Via trains to Toronto now consist of a bus to Kingston and a train to Toronto because CP owns the tracks to Kingston (from Ottawa).
+There’s nothing like expecting a train and getting crammed into a bus instead.

 Facebook’s IPO seems to be crumbling a little with the valuation dropping, wonder what that means?
 At least Zuckerburg got married and dumped a bunch of his stock (thus he has some REAL money to play with now).